fruzyna/docker-config/README.md

 # Docker Config

 This is my docker configuration used on my personal server.
 It includes 3 submodules which are webpages it hosts, the configs for my reverse proxy, and a script I use to back everything up to a second hard drive.
-This is currently a work in progress and not production.